RobotnikAutomation/rb1_base_sim/README.md

 && ln -sf docker-compose-nvidia.yml docker-compose.yml \
 || ln -sf docker-compose-intel.yml docker-compose.yml
 docker compose up
 ```

 #### Docker permission fix

 In order to run this simulation it's mandatory to the current linux user to have full docker permission.
-If the script fails due to that, please execute the following command:
+If the simulation fails due to that, please execute the following command:

 ```bash
 sudo usermod -aG docker $USER
 newgrp docker
 ```

 #### Selecting the robot model

 You can select the robot, the launch file of package using the optional arguments on launch